GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/bounties/bounties.md

     === "How to Accept, Submit, and Reset"

         - Accept
             - Selecting the Bounties tab will automatically activate every available bounty for that Abyss and associated dungeons.
-To double-check what bounties are active you can go to your Log - Bounty List.
+To double-check what bounties are active you can check your Log - Bounty List.
-            - Active bounties are denoted by a black skull on both the world map and dungeon floor selection screen.
+            - Active bounties are denoted by a black skull on both the world map and the dungeon floor selection screen.
         - Submit
-            - After defeating or capturing a bounty simply return to the Bounties tab and you will see that the wanted poster is glowing.
+            - After defeating or capturing a bounty return to the appropriate Guild, select the Bounties tab, and you will see that the wanted poster is glowing.
-            - Select the wanted poster to submit the bounty to receive your rewards.
+            - Select the wanted poster to submit the bounty and receive your rewards.
         - Reset
             - Bounties can be reset by wheeling-in-place on the same Cursed Wheel node.
             - To wheel-in-place go to the Ruins - Cursed Wheel, select your current or furthest node, and Leap.
             - Note that bounties are tied to specific floors, so if you Cursed Wheel to an earlier point where that floor is not accessible it will not appear on the Bounties tab.

-            - [Important!]
-Each time you reset you must return to the Guild - Requests and selected the Bounties tab again.
+            !!! warning "Each time you reset you must return to the Guild - Requests and selected the Bounties tab again."

     === "Bounty Rank"

-        - Progression metric that unlocks additional bounties, adds Bounty Medal exchange items, and grants milestone rewards.
+        - A progression metric that unlocks additional bounties, adds new items to the Bounty Medal Exchange, and grants milestone rewards.
         - Ranges from Level 1-15 (current max).
         - Defeating a bounty for the first time gives one-time only Bounty Markers, which function as experience points.
-As they are one-time only you cannot farm a bounty repeatedly for additional Bounty Markers.
+You cannot farm a bounty repeatedly for additional Bounty Markers.
         - Each Bounty Rank generally requires defeating all the available bounties in each city.
 If you are stuck, then revisit each location or make additional Abyss progression.
 - Your Bounty Rank is listed at the bottom of the Bounties tab.
-To view the [milestone rewards](LINK) select "Check Rewards".
+To view the [milestone rewards](#one-time-bounty-rank-rewards) select "Check Rewards".

 ??? warning "Mechanics"

     === "Battle"

-        - Cannot ambush you unless you have a Morgus contract active.
+        - You cannot be ambush you unless you have a Morgus contract active.
 You can literally walk into them backwards.
         - You can flee 100% of the time, however they will disappear afterward.
 You will need to change floors or exit and re-enter the Abyss for them to reappear.
         - Can give relics, but only if they are in the front row.
 If you encounter a bounty that carries a relic (purple aura), then its HP will be ~30% higher.
 They do not appear to give relics at a higher rate versus slag.